MicrosoftDocs/dynamics-365-unified-operations-public/retail/dev-itpro/configure-online-store.md

 # required metadata

 title: Configure an online store
-description: This article provides links to topics that will help you centrally configure and manage and online store from Microsoft Dynamics 365 for Operations.
+description: This article provides links to topics that will help you centrally configure and manage an online store.
 author: kfend
 manager: AnnBe
 ms.date: 04/04/2017